dduyds/Healthcare-Appointment-Chatbot/README.md

 - **SMS Module**: Sends reminders and booking confirmations to patients.

 ## 📽️ Demo
-Click to watch the video.
+🎬 Click the image below to watch the demo video on YouTube:

 [![Watch the video](https://img.youtube.com/vi/7Wv-AgU5ET8/hqdefault.jpg)](https://youtu.be/7Wv-AgU5ET8)

 ## 🚀 Future Development